 On August 4, 1944, a German secret police officer accompanied by four Dutch Nazis stormed into the Secret Annex, arresting everyone that was hiding there including Frank and her family.
 They had been betrayed by an anonymous tip, and the identity of their betrayer remains unknown to this day.

 The residents of the Secret Annex were shipped off to Camp Westerbork, a concentration camp in the northeastern Netherlands.
-They arrived by passenger train on August 8, 1944.
+They arrived by a passenger train on August 8, 1944.
 In the middle of the night on September 3, 1944, they were transferred to the Auschwitz concentration camp in Poland.
 Upon arriving at Auschwitz, the men and women were separated.
-This was the last time that Otto Frank ever saw his wife or daughters.
+This was the last time that Otto ever saw his wife or daughters.

 After several months of hard labor hauling heavy stones and grass mats, Frank and Margot were again transferred.
 They arrived at the Bergen-Belsen concentration camp in Germany during the winter, where food was scarce, sanitation was awful and disease ran rampant.

 Their mother was not allowed to go with them.
 Edith fell ill and died at Auschwitz shortly after arriving at the camp, on January 6, 1945.

 Frank and her sister Margot both came down with typhus in the early spring of 1945.
-They died within a day of each other in March 1945, only a few weeks before British soldiers liberated the German Bergen-Belsen concentration camp where they was interned.
+They died within a day of each other in March 1945, only a few weeks before British soldiers liberated the German Bergen-Belsen concentration camp where they were interned.
 Frank was just 15 years old at the time of her death, one of more than 1 million Jewish children who died in the Holocaust.

 At the end of the war, Frank's father Otto, the sole survivor of the concentration camps, returned home to Amsterdam, searching desperately for news of his family.
 On July 18, 1945, he met two sisters who had been with Frank and Margot at Bergen-Belsen and delivered the tragic news of their deaths.

 The Diary of Anne Frank